Guidelines for all computer systems handling credit card numbers

 D. Physical Security Requirement

-1. The server must be in one of Technology Services secured data centers.
+1. The server must be in one of Information Technology's secured data centers.

 2. All access to servers by anyone except employees specifically approved for access to the cardholder systems must be escorted continuously.